alexiamandeville/timedTrialsVR_Unity/README.md

 # FittsLawVR_Unity
-An experiment measuring the optimal distance and angle at which a world-space UI object can be interacted with.
+An experiment measuring the optimal distance and angle at which a world-space UI object can be interacted with in VR.

 Developed in Unity 20173.0f3.